manganellidev/texto-it-producer-winner/README.md

 ```

 ## Improvement Points
-- Read each csv row and create separatly each producer and studio when multiples
-- Pre-populate data into database to be asserted in integration tests
+- Pre-populate data into database to be asserted in integration tests.